Pieterminator/BIMPL/README.md

 ## LoLa

 LoLa is a [Grammatical Framework](http://www.grammaticalframework.org/) (GF) application grammar for translating between first-order predicate logic (FOL) and natural language.
 This is the code accompanying the [GEM @ EMNLP 2022](https://gem-benchmark.com/workshop) paper \[ADD PAPER\]

 To run the app, follow the instructions in the `README.md` in the `src` folder.

-In the folder `tqa`, you will find the code used for the translation quality assessment.
+In `tqa`, you will find the code used for the translation quality assessment.
 In `evaluation` there are 2 subfolders: `automatic`, where you can find the code used for the automatic comparative evaluation of the 3 systems (with the correlations and IAA calculations), and `human`, where you will find the material and scripts used for the comparative human evaluation (NLI and FR tasks).
 In `utils`, you can find the Random Generator, and the support script to preprocess the Grade Grinder Corpus (GGC).

 NOTE: